Funeral Preparation and Pastoral Care of the Dying at Our Lady of Perpetual Help

 Our Lady of Perpetual Help Bereavement Ministers act on behalf of the parish to extend consolation and compassion to the families of the deceased in our community.
 We are not a support group.
 We introduce ourselves at the funeral home to the family and present them with a sympathy card from Our Lady of Consolation Shrine in Carey, Ohio which will enroll the deceased for a year of masses.
 We have a member present at the onset of the funeral mass to assist families with direction, etc. We provide information on support groups if there is a need.
 We maintain contact for one year with the family contact through cards and telephone calls.
 The most significant of our mission is our involvement in the All Souls Service liturgy on the 1st Sunday of November during the 11:00 AM Mass.
 We also sponsor a Remembrance Tree during Advent.
 Angels are made with the names of those deceased in the past year and placed on the Remembrance Tree.
 A remembrance bookmark is also mailed to the families at the beginning of advent.
 At the one year anniversary of the death, we send a One Year Anniversary of Death card.

 As ministers of consolation our duties are not complicated, but they do require a prayerful and compassionate person who can be sensitive to the grief that comes with someone is called forth from this world.

-We are able to accomodate a luncheon of up to 75 people.
-If you are interested in having a luncheon at Our Lady of Perpetual Help please indicate that to your funeral director and volunteers from our funeral luncheon committee will be in contact with you.
+We are able to accommodate a luncheon of up to 75 people.
+If you are interested in having a luncheon at Our Lady of Perpetual Help, please indicate that to your funeral director and volunteers from our funeral luncheon committee will be in contact with you.
 Please continue reading for important details regarding a luncheon.

 Funeral Luncheon Policies and Guidelines